tsegers/opendeco/README.md

   -p, --pressure=NUMBER      Set the surface air pressure, defaults to
                              1.01325bar or 1atm

+  -r, --rmv=NUMBER           Set the RMV during the dive portion of the dive,
+                             defaults to 20

  Deco options:
   -l, --gflow=NUMBER         Set the gradient factor at the first stop,
                              defaults to 30